Joanne-Nguy/Joanne-Nguy.github.io/_scheduled/2025-03-24-sweet-rice-wine.md

 Fermenting
 1. The distiller's yeast has an optimal operating temperature of 28<sup>o</sup>C.
-    1. I created a warm space by putting a bowl of hot water in the oven and replaced the water twice a day.
+    1. I created a warm space by putting a cloth over the jar and a bowl of hot water in the oven and replaced the water twice a day.
 Any warm, dark space will work.
 2. Let the rice ferment for 48-72 hours depending on ambient temperature and wine flavor preference.
     1. A cloudy liquid will pool in the jar and bubbles will rise to the top.
 This indicates that the rice is actively fermenting.
     2. Sterilize a spoon and taste the wine.
 Place the jar in the fridge when the flavor is sweet and no longer like yeast.

 Serving
 1. Using a sterilized spoon, scoop the rice and liquid into your serving bowl.
-2. The rice wine may be enjoyed as is or topped with cooked mung bean.
+2. The rice wine may be enjoyed as is.
+For a sweet chewiness, top with cooked mung bean; if it's too strong, dilute with water or yakult.

 <table>
   <tr>
     <th>Yield</th>